TimNN/rfcs/text/0000-test-drivers.md

-- Feature Name: (fill me in with a unique ident, my_awesome_feature)
+- Feature Name: test_drivers
-- Start Date: (fill me in with today's date, YYYY-MM-DD)
+- Start Date: 2017-12-13
-- RFC PR: (leave this empty)
+- RFC PR:
-- Rust Issue: (leave this empty)
+- Rust Issue:

 # Summary
 [summary]: #summary

-One para explanation of the feature.
+Rust currently provides basic unit testing support and unstable benchmarking support.
+However there is desire for benchmarking support on stable and more advanced test features, such as parameterized tests or "tear down" and "setup" functions.
+Keeping in mind Rust's goal of providing a small set of core functionality, none of these features seem to have a place in the standard rust distribution, but should be provided by external crates.
+This RFC proposes a lightweight API for `libtest`, allowing all these use cases, and more, to be supported by external crates.

 # Motivation
 [motivation]: #motivation